Orgazmo: Production

 The film was conceived by Trey Parker, who collaborated on its development with Jason McHugh and Matt Stone, his creative partner and future co-creator of South Park.
-Together, Parker, Stone, and McHugh produced the movie under their production banner, Avenging Conscience.
+Parker, Stone, and McHugh produced the movie under their production banner, Avenging Conscience.
 Prior to this, the trio had created Alferd Packer: The Musical—later renamed Cannibal!
 The Musical—a Western black comedy filmed during their time at the University of Colorado Boulder.
 Parker began drafting Orgazmo while still working on Cannibal! and continued refining the script as the group relocated from Colorado to Los Angeles in the mid-1990s.

 The movie is a metaphor for that experience, emerging from the Midwest as fresh-faced newcomers trying to make it the underbelly of the Hollywood studio system.
 Setting the film in the porn industry was a way to double the outrageousness of the concept.
 Stone called the film an "innocent and sweet examination of a totally demented and weird business."
 They landed representation through the William Morris Agency, and spent their early years trying to sell the script.
 They booked meetings to pitch the film to distributors such as TriStar and Caravan Pictures; Stone recalled that executives were confused and resistant to its content.
 He said that it was only when they met the film's producer, Fran Rubel Kuzui, that the project took off.
 Half of the budget for the picture came from a Japanese porn company called Kuki, who wanted to feature its performers in mainstream Western media.
 In partnering with veterans of the porn industry, they were surprised to find them less "sleazy" than the Hollywood types they had met.
 A party was held at the Playboy Mansion to celebrate the release of the film in 1998; Metallica played in a tent set up on the grounds.

 Release

 Orgazmo premiered at the Toronto International Film Festival in 1997.
 Independent distributor October Films purchased the rights to the film for one million dollars after the screening.
 The film received an NC-17 rating from the Motion Picture Association of America, which resulted in the poor box office performance of the film.
 The Motion Picture Association of America gave the film an NC-17 rating, resulting in a very limited release in the US.
 Parker and Stone attempted to negotiate with the organization on what to delete from the final print, but the MPAA would not give specific notes.
-The duo later theorized that the organization cared less because it was an independent distributor which would bring it significantly less money.
+The duo theorized that the organization cared less because it was an independent distributor which would bring it significantly less money.

 An unrated version was released on the two-sided DVD set along with the theatrical version; it is two minutes shorter than the original 94-minute release.
 The film was released via Blu-ray on May 12, 2015.
 This includes both versions of the film and all the features from the DVD.